-INTERPERSONAL & FAMILY (MIAFR11) CHILD DEVEOPMENT AND (MCDAC12) RELATIONSHIPS 11 4 credits CAREGIVING 12 4 credits Prerequisite: None Prerequisite: None The overall goal of this course is to prov • In this course you will learn about the stages and board review of how relationships form - - and how they evolve or end.
-You will le for babies and children in each stage of development. healthy and unhealthy relationships, he ow to You will examine the role of families and cultural differentiate between the two and how to practices around pregnancy, birthing and the role of build/maintain successful ones.
-You wi ll also explore childhood, with particular emphasis on the how marriage varies from culture to cu ture/person indigenous perspective.
-You will also learn to person, and how it can change over time.
-This parenting/caregiving skills, effective e communication course will provide you with an overvie provide you with an overview of effective and problem-solving skills and the benefits of communication, wellness, safety in inte rpersonal observing children with hands-on experience writing relationships, including keeping yourse f safe on-line. observation records.
-This is an excellent course for You will learn about interviewing and o bservation those considering careers involving children, strategies and careers associated with i nterpersonal including healthcare, teaching, childcare and family relationships. recreation, or for those who simply enjoy being around children.
-This grade 12 course is also open to grade 11 students who are interested ed in the topic.
+RELATIONSHIPS 114 creditsCAREGIVING 124 creditsPrerequisite: NonePrerequisite: None4 credits The overall goal of this course is to provide you with a In this course you will learn about the stages and board review of how relationships form and change characteristics of child development and how to car and how they evolve or end.
+You will learn about for babies and children in each stage of developmer healthy and unhealthy relationships, how to You will examine the role of families and cultural differentiate between the two and how to practices in child development, with particular build/maintain successful ones.
+You will also explore emphasis on the indigenous perspective.
+You will how marriage varies from culture to culture/person learn parenting/caregiving skills, effective to person, and how it can change over time.
+This communication and problem-solving skills, and how course will provide you with an overview of effective to write observation records when observing communication, wellness, safety in interpersonal children.
+This is an excellent course for those relationships, including keeping yourself safe on-line. considering careers involving children (healthcare, You will learn about interviewing and observation teaching, childcare, and recreation) or for those where the second seco strategies and careers associated with interpersonal simply enjoy being around children.
+This grade 12 family relationships. course is also open to grade 11 students who are interested in this topic.